 Ishi Nobu is not interested in his bodily existence; nor should you be.
 He might like to think he’s just here for the entertainment, but he knows better.

 As stated on his bio on sites selling his books, Ishi Nobu is the last prophet before humanity’s self-extinction later this century.
 A prophet is a guru who teaches the consequences of ignorance.
 A guru is a realized teacher.

 Nobu is not making a false boast, as his books testify.
 Coherence, the ordering principle behind Nature, apparently likes a last jest before a species capable of sentience extinguishes itself.
 Ishi Nobu is that drollery – a man ignorant for most of his life, but given the assignment as a young man to explain reality (the nature of Nature) and promote salvation through personal enlightenment and realization (which Nobu himself eventually acquired).

 Slow on the uptake, Nobu took the assignment to heart, despite having accumulated mounds of doubt about its prospects from his misadventures during adulthood.
 As Winston Churchill reputedly observed, “success is going from failure to failure without loss of enthusiasm.”

-(Nobu’s stupidity withstanding, his talents, inclinations, and experiences supplied him with the skills to attempt his mission, as well as providing him the fortuitous opportunity.
-Despite Nobu’s disinclination to the idea, his path smacks of destiny.)
+(Nobu’s stupidity withstanding, his talents, inclinations, and experiences supplied him with the skills to attempt his mission, as well as providing him the fortuitous opportunity.)

 To gain historical perspective, a look at some prior prophets.
 Note that prophecy is not synonymous with being a prophet, as Jesus ben Ananias illustrates.